Why hreflang errors quietly wreck international SEO

 Canonical conflicts: the silent killer

 This happens constantly when teams use a single template for all language versions and forget to make the canonical dynamic.
-Every translated page ends up canonicalizing back to the source language, killing international targeting for every alternate.
+Every translated page ends up canonicalizing back to the source language, quietly killing international targeting for every alternate at once.
+Because the hreflang tags are all present and correct, the cause is invisible to anyone who is only looking at the hreflang block, which is what makes this bug so durable.

+The fix is straightforward once you see it: each language version self-canonicalizes.
+The French page's canonical points to the French URL, the German page's points to the German URL, and hreflang handles the relationship between them.
+Canonical is for consolidating duplicates, hreflang is for language and region targeting; they do different jobs and should never cross wires.
 A validator should flag any page where the canonical points to a different URL than the page itself.

-The fix: each language version self-canonicalizes.
-The French page's canonical points to the French URL, the German to German, and hreflang handles the relationship.
-Canonical for duplicate consolidation, hreflang for language and region targeting; they do different jobs and shouldn't cross wires.

 HTTP status codes across the cluster